Parsha Korach - Bemidbar/Numbers 16:1 - 18:32

 And He said, “I shall cause all My goodness to pass before you, and I shall proclaim the Name of יהוה before you.
 And I shall favour him whom I favour, and shall have compassion on him whom I have compassion.”

-We read this some time ago in Parsha Ki Tisa when Moshe interceded on behalf of the nation after they sinned with the golden calf.
+We read this some time ago in Parsha Ki Tisa when Moshe interceded on behalf of the nation of Yisrael after they sinned with the golden calf.
 Now, in this week’s Parsha, we see another example of YAHUAH showing favor to whom He would favor.

 In Parsha Korach, Korah, Dathan, Abiram, and 250 followers challenged Moshe, Aharon, and the priesthood.
 All of them were killed - either by fire or the earth swallowing them up - and YAHUAH proved His choice of Moshe and Aharon.